 Leach, N. Lifeboats and Lifeboat Stations in the UK.

 Leach, N. Lifeboat Directory, 2013.

 Launch ceremony at Goodwick after boat was sponsored by old boys and parents of Charterhouse School and named by wife of headmaster

 Involved in her most notable rescue, that of HERMINA

 Withdrawn from service and refitted as a pleasure craft, renamed MARIAN

-Donated by owner to Fishguard Lifeboat Station for display
+Donated by owner to Charterhouse Returns Trust for display in Fishguard & Goodwick

 Own this vessel?

 If you are the owner of this vessel and would like to provide more details or updated information, please contact firstname.lastname@example.org